cog-ethz/EVE/README.md

 [![DOI](https://zenodo.org/badge/167457116.svg)](https://zenodo.org/badge/latestdoi/167457116)
 # Welcome to the EVE Framework

 The release of version 1.3.2 updates EVE to run on the curren Long-Term Support version of Unity (as of April 2020).
-We also removed the some deprecated code and we cleaned up some code.
+We also removed some deprecated code and we cleaned up some code.
 The menu has been overhauled a bit and lets you glimpse and exciting features for data analysis to come with the next major update!

 ## Tutorials